 Once your garden’s all set up, you’ll need to maintain it to keep your plants happy and healthy.
 This includes daily-to-weekly watering, trimming and harvesting later in the season.
 Here are three big things to think about when maintaining your new apartment garden:

 If your balcony garden receives constant daily sunlight, your plants will likely receive adequate watering from rainfall and won’t require much manual watering.
 If your area endures a drought or prolonged dry spell, make sure to give your plants the moisture they need.

-Depending on the types of plants you grow, they may need more or less sunlight.
+Depending on the types of plants you grow, they may need more or less hours of sunlight.
 Check your seed packets for sunlight recommendations and adjust your plants’ locations accordingly.
 If you don’t have access to full sun from any angle of your apartment, try a grow light to help your plants along.

 Good soil starts with good nutrients, and those can come from a variety of places.
 While you can buy gardening fertilizer in most hardware or garden stores, starting with a compost base to your soil is one of the best ways to achieve strong growth.

 If you do use store-bought, chemical fertilizer, follow the instructions on the bottle exactly so you don’t accidentally burn your plants.

 Use these tips to bring fresh food to your table, more natural aesthetics to your home and the stress-relieving benefits of gardening to your life!